nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `-n <student_name> -g <group_name>`, then `-g <group_name> -n <student_name>` is also acceptable.

-* If a parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `-g T02A -g T03B` and the command only expects one group, only `-g T03B` will be taken.
+* If a parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
+  e.g. if you specify `-g T02A -g T03B` and the command only expects one group, only `-g T03B` will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as `clear`) will be ignored. e.g. if the command specifies `clear 123`, it will be interpreted as `clear`.
+* Extraneous parameters for commands that do not take in parameters (such as `clear`) will be ignored.<br>
+  e.g. if the command specifies `clear 123`, it will be interpreted as `clear`.

 </div>